 Business process analysis model: Techniques and benefits with real-world applications

-BPA helps companies be more agile and focus their attention on main operational activities that bring the most value to the customers.
+BPA helps companies be more agile and focus their attention on the main operational activities that bring the most value to customers.

 The role of process automation in BPA